 In fact, I find the fragrance best suited for the office as the perfect situation for Explorer.
 Polo shirt, blue jeans, and nice shoes.

 But, casual wear won’t demise its mass appeal.
-I have worn this perfume to office, pubs, and even cycling trips.
+I have worn this perfume to work, pubs, and even cycling trips.
 Trust me, it fits all the mentioned situations.

 Let’s check out the main pros and cons of Explorer: